pydemull/activAnalyzer/README.md

     and the [activAnalyzer
     package](https://github.com/pydemull/activAnalyzer) installable from
     [GitHub](https://github.com/pydemull/activAnalyzer) (development
-    release).
+    version).
 The activAnalyzer package can be installed by running the following command lines in R:

 ``` r